nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

-# Proxies and Reflection
+# Proxies and the Reflection API

-One of the goals shared by ECMAScript 5 and ECMAScript 6 is the continued demystifying of JavaScript functionality.
-Prior to ECMAScript 5, for example, there were nonenumerable and nonwritable object properties present in JavaScript environments, but there was no way for developers to define nonenumerable or nonwritable properties of their own.
-This led to inclusion of `Object.defineProperty()` in ECMAScript 5 to give developers the ability to do what JavaScript engines were already capable of doing.
+ECMAScript 5 and ECMAScript 6 were both developed with demystifying JavaScript functionality in mind.
+For example, JavaScript environments contained nonenumerable and nonwritable object properties before ECMAScript 5, but developers couldn't define their own nonenumerable or nonwritable properties.
+ECMAScript 5 included the `Object.defineProperty()` method to allow developers to do what JavaScript engines could do already.

-ECMAScript 6 continues the trend of giving developers the ability to do what JavaScript engines already do with built-in objects.
-To do that, the language had to expose more about how objects work, and the result was the creation of proxies.
-But before you can understand what proxies and are and what they can do, it's helpful to understand the type of problem that proxies are meant to address.
+ECMAScript 6 gives developers further access to JavaScript engine capabilities by adding built-in objects.
+To do that, the language had to expose more about how objects work. *Proxies*, wrappers that allow you to intercept and alter low-level operations of the JavaScript engine, were created to help do that.
+To help you understand what proxies and are and what they can do, this chapter starts by describing the problem that proxies are meant to address, then discusses how to create proxies and how to use them effectively.

 ## The Array Problem

-The JavaScript array object has a long history of having behaviors that developers cannot mimic in their own objects.
-The `length` property is affected by assigning values to specific array items, and you can modify array items by modifying the `length` property.
+The JavaScript array object behaves in ways that developers couldn't mimic in their own objects before ECMASCript 6.
+An array's `length` property is affected when you assign values to specific array items, and you can modify array items by modifying the `length` property.
 For example:

 ```js
 let colors = ["red", "green", "blue"];